ClusterLabs/ha_cluster_exporter/README.md

 ## Development

-This is a young project, pull requests are more than welcome!
+Pull requests are more than welcome!

 Most development tasks can be accomplished via the [Makefile](Makefile).